 Steve Cleverly – Chair of CBT Committee & Safeguarding Governor – Steve has been a Governor at the Federation for over 7 years, holding the post of Chair of Governors for much of that time.
 Steve is Chair of the CBT (Core Business Team) Committee, who oversee issues such as Finance, Premises, and HR.
 He is also the Attendance Link Governor.
 Steve brings extensive experience to the Governing Body through his background in Teaching at secondary level, as a Senior Officer within Local Authorities, and 14 years as a Regional Officer at the NAHT.

 Laura Boyce – Parent Governor – Laura’s daughter attends Bidwell Brook school and she volunteered for the vacancy when it was advertised in the newsletter.
 Laura applied to be a Governor as she felt would really like to give something back to the Federation and help in any small way she could.
 Laura has a little background knowledge in education which has helped her to understand the possibilities and challenges of school life.
 Laura has been a Governor since 2021.

-Tom Bates – Staff Governor – Tom began working at Ellen Tinkham School in September 2011.
-During this time, he has developed and expanded the Rural Skills Department including the set-up, fundraising and ongoing development of all 3 sites, project management of various construction projects (including the Roundhouse and the Craft Lab at Hollow Lane, Outdoor Classroom at Bidwell Brook, and allotment design at Ellen Tinkham College).
+Tom Bates – Co-opted Governor – Tom began working at Ellen Tinkham School in September 2011.
+During his time, he has developed and expanded the Rural Skills Department including the set-up, fundraising and ongoing development of all 3 sites, project management of various construction projects (including the Roundhouse and the Craft Lab at Hollow Lane, Outdoor Classroom at Bidwell Brook, and allotment design at Ellen Tinkham College).